All Episodes

 Go to a kids' soccer game on Saturday and turn to any parent there on the sideline and ask them, how are you feeling about the economy?

-The barometer there, I think, is gonna be resounding that our economy is hurting, and the federal government has not provided the sound oversight that we need and that we deserve, and we need reform to that end.
+The barometer there, I think, is going to be resounding that our economy is hurting and the federal government has not provided the sound oversight that we need and that we deserve.

-Now, John McCain thankfully has been one representing reform.
+Now, John McCain, thankfully, has been one representing reform.

 He sounded that warning bell.

-Obama's run around saying he sounded a warning bill.
+I thought it was Obama that Obama's running around saying he sounded a warning bill.

 McCain sounded a warning bell.